kvcache-ai/Mooncake/doc/en/transfer-engine.md

     # This is 10.0.0.2
     export MC_GID_INDEX=n
     ./transfer_engine_bench --mode=target \
-                            --metadata_server=10.0.0.1:2379 \
+                            --metadata_server=etcd://10.0.0.1:2379 \
                             --local_server_name=10.0.0.2:12345 \
                             --device_name=erdma_0
     ```
    The meanings of the various parameters are as follows:
    - The default value of the parameter corresponding to the environment variable `MC_GID_INDEX` is 0, which means that the Transfer Engine selects a GID that is most likely to be connected.
-     If the connection is hung, the user still needs to set the value of such a environment variable manually.
+Since this parameter depends on the specific network environment, the user has to set the value of the environment variable manually if the connection is hung.
+The environment variable `NCCL_IB_GID_INDEX` is equivalent to this function.
    - `--mode=target` indicates the start of the target node.
 The target node does not initiate read/write requests; it passively supplies or writes data as required by the initiator node.
       > Note: In actual applications, there is no need to distinguish between target nodes and initiator nodes; each node can freely initiate read/write requests to other nodes in the cluster.
-   - `--metadata_server` is the address of the metadata server (the full address of the etcd service).
+   - `--metadata_server` is the address of the metadata server.
+Its form is `[proto]://[hostname:port]`.
+For example, the following addresses are VALID:
-      > Change `--metadata_server` to `--metadata_server=http://10.0.0.1:8080/metadata` and add `--metadata_type=http` when using `http` as the `metadata` service.
+      - Use `etcd` as metadata storage: `"10.0.0.1:2379"` or `"etcd://10.0.0.1:2379"`
+      - Use `http` as metadata storage: `"http://10.0.0.1:8080/metadata"`
    - `--local_server_name` represents the address of this machine, which does not need to be set in most cases.
 If this option is not set, the value is equivalent to the hostname of this machine (i.e., `hostname(2)`).
 Other nodes in the cluster will use this address to attempt out-of-band communication with this node to establish RDMA connections.
       > Note: If out-of-band communication fails, the connection cannot be established.
 Therefore, if necessary, you need to modify the `/etc/hosts` file on all nodes in the cluster to locate the correct node through the hostname.
    - `--device_name` indicates the name of the RDMA network card used in the transfer process.